LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Table 3.6: Set of functions and related features typically to be supported by picture archiving and communication systems
 - Function (from Sect.
 3.3.2) | Typical features
 - Execution of radiological examinations | Retrieve pictures.
 Display pictures.
 Modify presentation of pictures.
-“Hang” pictures like in the analog world.
+"Hang" pictures like in the analog world.
 Communicate pictures.
 Archive pictures.
 Search for old pictures

 ### 3.4.7 Laboratory Information Systems (LIS)
 Similar to radiology departments, laboratories exist both as functional areas within a facility, for example, a hospital, and as independent enterprises that offer their services to other health care facilities.